xurei/restgoose/docs/rest-lifecycle.md

 ## Reference table
-The following table shows the mongoose functions that are called at fetch and persist step, and indicates if hooks are called or not.
+The following table shows the mongoose functions that are called at fetch and persist step, and indicates if middlewares are called or not.

 | method        | preFetch |   fetch                       | postFetch | persist              | preSend |
 |---------------|----------|-------------------------------|-----------|----------------------|---------|